acopie/scamp-datagen/datagen/readme.txt

                         o   o   o   o   o   o   o

 2. mixed trees which are a combination between an n-ary tree and some "vertical" trees which are attached to the children situated on the last level of the n-ary tree.
+One can see these particular trees as a "vertical" extension, which is attached to the last level of the n-ary tree.
+The depth of the vertical tree is configurable, as well as the number of children per node.

                                     o
                                 /       \   \   \    \   \   \   \   \